 She has been a consultant to United Nations agencies and maintains ties with research centers, and NGOs, and activist social movements in different world regions.
 Before coming to SFSU, Dr. McAfee taught at Yale and then held the Fulbright Canada Research Chair in Sustainability.
 Her current research focuses on “selling nature to save it”: payment for ecosystem services, carbon-offset markets, and alternative approaches that link climate change, conservation, and development.
 Another research thread explores the connections among global food systems, crop genetic engineering, agroecology, food security and sovereignty, and climate change.

 Dr. McAfee’s main field-research regions outside the United States are in Latin America, especially Mexico and the Caribbean.
-She teaches International Political Economy (undergraduate and postgraduate); Globalization and Development (undergraduate and postgraduate), Global Food and Hunger, and Global Environmental Policy.
-She will be on research leaving during fall, 2013.
+She teaches International Political Economy (undergraduate and graduate); Globalization and Development (undergraduate and graduate), Global Food and Hunger, and Global Environmental Policy.